-If a student is expelled from school, the student or parent/guardian/educational rights holder is entitled to file an appeal of the Board's decision with the County Board.
+The student or parent/guardian is entitled to file an appeal of the Board's decision with the County Board.
 The appeal must be filed within 30 days of the Board's decision to expel, even if the expulsion order is suspended and the student is placed on probation.